PurplePrint/Bacchanalian-Mobs/README.md

 # Bacchanalian-Mobs
-All-in-one hardcore mobs mod for Minecraft with Dynamic Difficulty system and flexible config.
+Hardcore mobs mod for Minecraft with Dynamic Difficulty system and flexible config.

 **Currently WIP**